mattetti/mattetti.github.com.old/source/_posts/2012-11-14-engineers-suck-at-finding-right-jobs.markdown

 if you'd like it. **I promise full anonymity and no strings attached**.
 Just

-* email me (*matt aimonetti / gmail*)
+* <del>email me</del>
-* tell me about yourself and what you do
+* <del>tell me about yourself and what you do</del>
-* what direction you'd like your career to take
+* <del>what direction you'd like your career to take</del>
-* ask any questions you might have
+* <del>ask any questions you might have </del>

-After exchanging a few emails or maybe calls (less preferred), **I'll try to make good use of my network** to find you a way to move in your desired direction.
+After exchanging a few emails , **I'll try to make good use of my network** to find you a way to move in your desired direction.
 Or, if you work for an interesting company with current openings, feel free to contact me too.

+** Update: My inbox is overflowing with emails and I already spent literally days replying to as many people as possible.
+I'm sorry but at this time I can't reply to any new enquiries.
+I'll write a follow up blog post that covers what I learned from my interactions with so many readers.
+**

 I have no idea how this will turn out.
 Maybe I'll get a couple of emails, zero, or way too many to handle -- but it's worth a try.
 I do have a full time job,